 The tenants, David and Mary McGregor, found themselves with such distinguished movers because their new home was the first to be completed and made available to state tenants in a new subdivision of state houses.
 The government’s aim was to rid New Zealand of sub-standard housing by building 5000 new homes a year.

-After the opening ceremony 300 people stomped though the McGregors’ new home, muddying floors and leaving fingerprints on freshly painted fixtures.
-Growing impatient at this ‘home invasion’, they eventually told their guests to leave, but for days afterwards sightseers peered through their windows.
+After the opening ceremony 300 people walked though the McGregors’ open home, muddying floors and leaving fingerprints on freshly painted fixtures.
+They eventually persuaded their guests to leave, but for days afterwards sightseers peered through the windows.

 Image: 12 Fife Lane